Degrees & Programs

 “I am a settler scholar and lecturer in the Indigenous Studies program on the unceded lands of the Syilx peoples.
 Working with Indigenous communities, my research and teaching in Indigenous studies is wide ranging, exploring Indigenous history, archives, military and militarism, education, public history, residential schools, and historical and contemporary conceptions of Indigenous warriorship.
 I look forward to bringing my research to UBCO and working with the university and the Syilx peoples in mutually beneficial community based projects.” – Evan Habkirk

 Tania Willard, of Secwépemc and settler heritage, works within the shifting ideas around contemporary and traditional, often working with bodies of knowledge and skills that are conceptually linked to her interest in intersections between Aboriginal and other cultures.
 Public Art projects include, Rule of the Trees, a public art project at Commercial Broadway sky train station, in Vancouver BC and If the Drumming Stops, with artist Peter Morin, on the lands of the Papaschase First Nation in Edmonton, AB.
 Willard’s ongoing collaborative project BUSH gallery, is a conceptual land-based gallery grounded in Indigenous knowledges and relational art practices.
 Willard is an assistant professor at UBCO, her current research constructs a land rights aesthetic through intuitive archival acts.

 The program is open to UBC students, students from other universities and those who have a previous university degree.

-For more information on the keynote presentations, panel discussions and other events, please visit our events calendar on the Intensive Blog.
+Visiting artists will participated in a series of keynote presentations and artist panels once a week throughout May and June.
+For more information on the keynote presentations, panel discussions and other events, please visit our events listings on the Intensive Blog.